Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Diffolio

 \section{Diffolio}

-We propose Diffolio, a conditional diffusion model tailored for multivariate financial time-series forecasting.
-The core of our proposed model lies within the denoising network, $\boldsymbol{\epsilon}_\theta$, based on a hierarchical attention architecture.
-This design is intended to capture the complex joint dynamics of asset returns by utilizing historical data and two types of covariates: asset-specific covariates (e.g., asset characteristics) and systematic covariates (e.g., macroeconomic variables).
-Furthermore, we introduce a correlation-guided regularizer for the attention mechanism to learn cross-asset dependencies, enhancing both the stability and predictive accuracy of the model.
+{ We propose Diffolio, a conditional diffusion model specifically tailored for multivariate financial time-series forecasting and portfolio construction.
+The core of our model lies in the denoising network, $\boldsymbol{\epsilon}_\theta$, which is engineered with a hierarchical attention architecture to effectively capture the complex joint dynamics of asset returns by utilizing historical data alongside asset-specific and systematic covariates. {Our design is inspired by established asset pricing theories.
+While traditional factor models \cite{sharpe1964capital, ross1976arbitrage} posit that asset returns are driven by static exposures to systematic factors, contemporary paradigms like IPCA \cite{kelly2019characteristics} demonstrate that these exposures are dynamically instrumented by asset-specific characteristics.} Diffolio reflects this sequential progression from individualized distillation to systematic integration by organizing the information flow into a two-stage hierarchy.